( ⇪ Classes )

 All the following are class features of the witch.

 Weapon and Armor Proficiency: witches are proficient with all simple weapons.
-They are not proficient with any armor or shields.
+Witches are proficient with light armor, but not with shields.

 Spells: A witch casts arcane spells (the same type of spells available to sorcerers and wizards), which are drawn from the witch spell list given below.
 He can cast any spell he knows without preparing it ahead of time the way a cleric or wizard must.
 When a witch gains access to a new level of spells, he automatically knows all the spells for that level listed on the witch’s spell list.
 Essentially, his spell list is the same as his spells known list.
 Witches also have the option of adding to their existing spell list through their advanced learning ability as they increase in level (see below).